blacklightpy/vaultofknowledge/TIL.md

 - An OS controls privileged instructions, and applications can only run non-privileged instructions directly
 - Computers run on pulses, not on binary numbers.
 It can be colour coded instructions or even presses.

+- Raita means Pachadi in Malayalam
+- Biriyani is said to have been invented by the Mughals